Free Buyers Guide

 Subcontractors are paid for their services by the sales company for the installation of a system.
 Usually, they are paid per panel.
 The larger the system, the more the installation costs.

-Sting solar systems vary in price and are almost always less expensive than microinverter systems.
-With a string solar system, you typically pay $1.00 per watt.
-So a 10kW system will cost somewhere in the neighbourhood of $10,000.
+Central inverter solar systems vary in price and are almost always less expensive than microinverter systems.
+With a central inverter solar system, you typically pay between $0.60 – $1.00 per watt.
+So a 10kW system could cost somewhere in the neighbourhood of $10,000 or less.
 That’s approximately $3,000 cheaper than a microinverter system installed by an in-house team.

 Subcontractors: Advantages and Disadvantages